France Part II, and chicken w/ morels and rice pilaf

 I had a fetish about driving along the mediterranean coast.
 Fetish, I say, you know, those footage that

 we all I swoon over in romantic comedies or on Travel Channel, where a white-striped Mini Cooper cruising delightfully over a curved road with pine tree-lined slopes on one side, and the chest-opening scene of the mediterranean ocean on the other?
 The gradations of all spectrums of blues.
 The transparencies of moving waters.
 The calanques.
+Picturesque views that if photographed, would definitely be good for some quality wall art; you know the ones where you can get large-sized photos on wood and fix it up in the bedroom or living room to stare at with longing in your eyes…those kind of views.
 That was the reason that I came, that I am here.

 Ah, the calanques… the fucking calanques…